isa-group/SaaS-analysis/data/pricings/yaml/synthetic/add-ons/addon-offers-less-high-price/README.md

-In this case, `addOn1` provides a subset of the features of `addOn2`, being the latter cheaper.
-It does not worth the price to purchase `addOn1`.
+In this case, `addOn1` offers a subset of the features provided by `addOn2`, yet `addOn2` is cheaper.
+Therefore, purchasing `addOn1` is not worth the price.